pentest-tools/IPDump/README.md

 ### Importing

-example.py illustrates how to import ipdump and carry out a simple portscan.
+example.py illustrates how to import IPDump and carry out a simple portscan.

 ```
 # Import the Dumper class